MicrosoftDocs/memdocs/memdocs/intune/protect/atp-manage-vulnerabilities.md

 - Microsoft Intune
 - Microsoft Defender for Endpoint ([Sign up for a free trial](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-main-abovefoldlink).)

-**Intune configurations for ATP**:
+**Intune configurations for Defender for Endpoint**:

 - Configure a service to service connection with Microsoft Defender for Endpoint.
 - Deploy a device configuration policy with a profile type of **Microsoft Defender for Endpoint (Windows 10 Desktop)** to devices that will have risk assessed by Defender for Endpoint.

-  For information about how to set up Intune to work with ATP, see [Enforce compliance for Microsoft Defender for Endpoint with Conditional Access in Intune](advanced-threat-protection-configure.md#enable-microsoft-defender-atp-in-intune).
+  For information about how to set up Intune to work with Defender for Endpoint, see [Enforce compliance for Microsoft Defender for Endpoint with Conditional Access in Intune](advanced-threat-protection-configure.md#enable-microsoft-defender-atp-in-intune).

 ## Work with security tasks